dionfarc1983/TSWD_F2026_templates/critique-by-design.md

 ## Mockup 6: Creating the Final Dashboard

 The final design represents my effort to transform the dashboard into a decision-support tool.
 Instead of asking users to search for information, the dashboard now guides them through a deliberate sequence.
 First, it presents overall and line-level performance to establish the current production status.
 Next, it highlights operator and machine-level performance to explain what is driving the results.
-Throughout the design, I intentionally reduced visual clutter, simplified color usage, and created clearer groupings of information.
+Throughout the design, I intentionally reduced visual clutter, simplified color usage, and created clearer groupings of information to improve dashboard effectiveness and support rapid identification of operational issues (Few, 2006; Few, 2021).
 My goal was not to change the underlying data but to improve how the story is communicated so that users can quickly understand the situation and determine where intervention is needed.

 <img src="Mockup 6- Creating the Final Dashboard.png" width="500">